What is the Taipei Bus?

 Taiwan's public transit system is extremely well developed, especially in Taipei where it covers practically every possible destination with relatively few transfers.
 Along with the Taipei MRT, the bus system accepts the EasyCard and provides an excellent, convenient way to get around the city.

-Most buses are bilingual in Chinese and English, however, the bus system is not as standardized as the MRT.
-The bus system operated under cooperation between 15 private agencies, so translation and romanization is not always consistent.
+Most buses are bilingual in Chinese and English, however, the bus system is not as standardised as the MRT.
+The bus system operated under cooperation between 15 private agencies, so translation and romanisation is not always consistent.
 It is recommended to always keep a Chinese written version of your destination for comparison.

 Buses in Taiwan are commonly referred to as gōngchē (公車), compared to mainland China's gōngjiāochē (公交车).